etsangsplk/sputter/docstring/promise.md

-(promise) produces a continuation monad
+# (promise) produces a continuation monad
 Returns a promise in the form of a function.
-If applied without an argument, this function will block, waiting for a value to be delivered via a call to the promise function that includes an argument.
+If applied without an argument, this function will *block*, waiting for a value to be delivered via a call to the promise function that includes an argument.
 A promise can only be delivered once.

-For example:
+## An Example

   (def p (promise))
   (p "hello")
   (p)